coda/packs-sdk/docs/reference/sdk/enums/AuthenticationType.md

 Authenticate using a token that is passed as a URL parameter with each request, e.g. https://example.com/api?paramName=token

-The parameter name is defined in the {@link paramName} property.
+The parameter name is defined in the [paramName](../interfaces/QueryParamTokenAuthentication.md#paramname) property.

 #### Defined in